 Bryn Mawr Presbyterian Church cares about the health and welfare of our members and our broader community.
 This page has been published to help our congregation be informed.
 Check this page for future updates.

 BMPC Campus Closed

 Effective Thursday, March 12, the Bryn Mawr Presbyterian Church campus is closed.
 The campus will remain closed until further notice.
 All programs and activities on campus have been cancelled.
-Any checks sent to the church will be processed as soon as the campus reopens.
 For pastoral emergencies, please call 610-525-2821, and press 2.

 Tuesday, March 17, 2020

 Resources for talking to children are listed below:

 Talking to Children About Coronavirus: CDC Parent Resource

 How to Talk to Your Kids About Coronavirus: PBS For Parents

 O God, may your blessings fall upon us that we may not be afraid.
 Send your healing presence upon this world of need.
 Uphold us with hope for a brighter tomorrow.
 And, come what may, remind us all that even in this strangest of Lenten seasons, Easter is on the horizon bearing promises of resurrection, new life now and eternal life to come.
 In the hope of your promises and in the name of your love for the world, Jesus Christ, we pray, Amen.

 Bryn Mawr Presbyterian Church cares about the health and welfare of our members and the larger community.
 In response to growing concerns about the spread of COVID-19, and after extensive consultation with church medical professionals, public health officials and the Session, we are making changes to engage best practices to help mitigate the spread of this virus.